 - Where your children are being educated

-- Where is your primary place of work or learning
+- Where is your primary place of work or study

 You can continue to be considered an Israeli resident even if living abroad, on condition that the stay abroad is a temporary one (for example, for purposes of studies, a trip, a temporary job, etc.) and as long as the center of your life remains in Israel (see Travelling Abroad, below).

 Bituach Leumi provides a wide range of services to every Israeli resident.
 Benefits available cover nearly every facet of life for Israeli residents.

 For more information on benefits provided by Bituach Leumi, click here.

 Bituach Leumi collects National insurance contributions from all residents in accordance with their income and insurance status.
 Fines (and interest) are charged to those who do not pay on the date stipulated by law.

 Bituach Leumi is also responsible for collecting health insurance contributions under the National Health Insurance Law.
 These contributions are then transferred to the various Kupot Cholim (health funds).
 All insured persons must be registered with one of the country’s Kupot Cholim and may choose which Kupah to join.
 The Kupah must provide all insured persons with a standard health basket as specified by law.
 For more information click here.

 Health insurance contributions are mandatory for all residents regardless of age.